• Skip to main content

 X-ray of a tooth that has a post & core and dental crown.

-Is a post always needed?
+When is a dental post needed?

 As general rules of thumb:

-• If more than half of a tooth’s original crown portion (the part of the tooth normally visible above the gum line) has been lost, a post is needed to assist with anchoring the core to the tooth.
+- If more than half of a tooth’s original crown portion (the part of the tooth normally visible above the gum line) has been lost, a post is needed to assist with anchoring the core to the tooth.

 Enough of this tooth’s crown portion remained following its root canal procedure that no post was required.